Shopify/react-native-skia/docs/docs/animations/values.md

 :::info

-Currently, built-in Skia animations run on the JS-thread.
+Currently, built-in Skia animations are dependant on the JS thread.

 :::